Is the COVID-19 vaccine safe?

 The Pfizer-BioNTech vaccine is approved for people 12 years and older.
 The Moderna and Johnson & Johnson/Janssen vaccines are approved for people 18 years and older.
 The CDC now recommends that everyone ages 12 and up get vaccinated if they can.

-Scientists need to do more research before they can recommend the vaccine for children under 12.
+Scientists are currently doing research around the vaccine for children younger than 12, but these studies aren’t finished yet.
 If you have questions about whether your child can get the COVID-19 vaccine, contact their nurse or doctor.

 If you’re under 18, you need parental consent to get the COVID-19 vaccine, and you can only get the Pfizer-BioNTech vaccine.
 So make sure to make an appointment somewhere that has the Pfizer-BioNTech vaccine, or states that they give vaccines to people ages 12 and up.
 You can also contact your local health department for more information about getting the vaccine if you’re younger than 18.